samuelbigos/samuelbigos.github.io/_posts/2020-10-28-2dgi1-2d-global-illumination-in-godot.markdown

 If you want to jump ahead and take a look at the <b>completed project</b>, I won't judge.
 It's on <a href="https://github.com/samuelbigos/tutorial_projects">my GitHub</a>.
 </p></div>

-The point is that I'm lazy, and I want a lighting system that _just works_ without me, the curator, having to worry about placing lights, probes, occlusion volumes, dealing with light blending, shadowing artifacts, yada yada, and what better way to achieve that than do it the way it _just works_ in real life with actual rays of photons (unless you believe a certain outcome of the [Simulation Argument](https://www.simulation-argument.com/simulation.html)).
+The point is that I'm lazy, and I want a lighting system that _just works_ without me, the curator, having to worry about placing lights, probes, occlusion volumes, dealing with light blending, shadowing artifacts, yada yada, and what better way to achieve that than do it the way it _just works_ in real life with actual rays of photons.
 Of course, I also want it to look amazing and unlike any other game out there.
 And I've looked, no other game I've found is doing this (probably because it's _really hard_ once you start building an actual game around it).
-It also needs to run well.
+Oh and it also needs to run well.

 **Tl;dr**
 * It needs to run well on medium spec hardware.
 No point in looking pretty if it makes the game unplayable.
 * It needs to look good (bounced light, shadows, colour blending).
 * It should make curation (i.e. levels, environments, _content_) easier, not harder, compared to more standard lighting techniques.

-Let's get started...

 ## Looking At The Data